-Description: The file regsrv.exe is located in the folder "C:\Program Files\Common Files".
+Description: Regsrv.exe is not essential for Windows and will often cause problems.
+The regsrv.exe file is located in the "C:\Program Files\Common Files" folder.

 The program has a visible window.
-The process starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-The file is not a Windows system file. regsrv.exe seems to be a compressed file.
+The process starts upon Windows startup (see Registry key: MACHINE\RunServices, MACHINE\Run).
+The file is not a Windows system file. regsrv.exe appears to be a compressed file.
 Therefore the technical security rating is 28% dangerous.

 Recommended: Identify regsrv.exe related errors

-If regsrv.exe is located in the folder C:\Windows\System32\drivers, the security rating is 62% dangerous.
+If regsrv.exe is located in the C:\Windows\System32\drivers folder, the security rating is 62% dangerous.
 The file size is 148,480 bytes.
-It is a file without information about the developer of this file.
+It is a file with no information about its developer.
 It is located in the Windows folder, but it is not a Windows core file.
 The program has no visible window.
-It is not a Windows core file. regsrv.exe is able to hide itself and monitor applications.
+It is not a Windows core file.
+Regsrv.exe is able to hide itself and monitor applications.

-If regsrv.exe is located in the folder C:\Windows\System32, the security rating is 96% dangerous.
+If regsrv.exe is located in the C:\Windows\System32 folder, the security rating is 96% dangerous.
 The file size is 72,704 bytes.
 There is no information about the author of the file.
 It is located in the Windows folder, but it is not a Windows core file.
 The program has no visible window.
-The application starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunServices, HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The application starts when Windows starts (see Registry key: MACHINE\RunServices, MACHINE\Run).
 The application listens for or sends data on open ports to a LAN or the Internet.
 The file is not a Windows core file.

 External information from Paul Collins: